-Whey protein is one of the most popular nutritional supplements available today, and is used by everything from body builders and athletes to casual gym users looking to add a little extra muscle.
+Whey protein is one of the most popular nutritional supplements available today, and is used by everything from bodybuilders and athletes to casual gym users looking to add a little extra muscle.
 While most people with an interest in fitness will have heard of whey protein, there are always lots of questions around its use and the effect it can have on their training.
-We’re trying to find the answers to as many whey protein related questions we can find, so it’s easy for you to find everything you could ever want to know about the supplement.
+We’re trying to find the answers to as many whey protein-related questions we can find, so it’s easy for you to find everything you could ever want to know about the supplement.
 If you have a question that isn’t answered below please get in touch and we’ll see if we can add it!

 What Is Whey Protein

-Whey, otherwise known as milk serum, is actually a liquid by-product which is formed during the curdling of milk.
+Whey, otherwise known as milk serum, is actually a liquid by-product that is formed during the curdling of milk.
 It contains all 9 essential amino acids, which perform various important physiological functions including (but by no means limited to) aiding muscle repair and growth and improving overall bodily function.

 Rather than attempting to explain the scientific makeup of whey here, check out the following sources for a more thorough explanation:

 Around half of the total protein in the body is muscle protein, with most being used for muscular structure.
 In order for muscles to grow adequate protein needs to be available in the body, and this is dependent on getting the correct balance between protein intake, re-synthesis and protein breakdown.

 Lifting weights will force the muscles into protein breakdown, and in order to rebuild the muscle, the body requires amino acids to synthesise new protein.
 For optimal muscle repair and growth the body needs to have a positive protein balance, which means protein intake and synthesis exceeds protein breakdown.

 The addition of whey protein as a supplement makes it much easier to achieve this positive balance by providing a quick, simple and extremely effective protein source.